 Since insulin and glucagon are counter-regulatory hormones it should be clear that they will exert opposing effects on the rate and level of glycogen synthase phosphorylation.
 As described above, when glucagon binds its receptor on hepatocytes there is a resultant rise in cAMP and a concommitant increase in the activity of PKA.
 PKA has been shown to phosphorylate glycogen synthase on at least four different sites.
 In addition, PKA activity results in an increase in the activity of phosphorylase kinase which in turn phosphorylates glycogen synthase at one of the same sites as PKA.
 The action of insulin, at the level of PKA, is to increase the activity of phosphodiesterase which hydrolyzes cAMP to AMP thereby reducing the level of active PKA.
 Insulin also exerts a negative effect on the activity of GSK-3 such that there is a reduced level of phosphorylation of glycogen synthase by this kinase.
 To see more on the action of insulin at the level of GSK-3 visit the Insulin Action page.

 Pathways involved in the regulation of glycogen synthase.
 See the text for details of the regulatory mechanisms.
 PKA is cAMP-dependent protein kinase.
 PPI-1 is phosphoprotein phosphatase-1 inhibitor.
-Whether a factor has positive (+ve) or negative (-ve) effects on any enzyme is indicated.
+Green arrows denote positive effects on any indicated enzyme.
+Red T-lines indicate inhibitory actions.
 Briefly, glycogen synthase a is phosphorylated, and rendered much less active and requires glucose-6-phosphate to have any activity at all.
 Phosphorylation of glycogen synthase is accomplished by several different enzymes.
-The most important is synthase-phosphorylase kinase the same enzyme responsible for phosphorylation (and activation) of glycogen phosphorylase.
+The most important is synthase-phosphorylase kinase (GS/GP kinase) the same enzyme responsible for phosphorylation (and activation) of glycogen phosphorylase.
 PKA (itself activated through receptor mediated mechanisms) also phosphorylates glycogen synthase directly.
 The effects of PKA on PPI-1 are the same as those described above for the regulation of glycogen phosphorylase.
-The other enzymes shown to directly phosphorylate glycogen synthase are protein kinase C (PKC), calmodulin-dependent protein kinase, glycogen synthase kinase-3 (GSK-3) and two forms of casein kinase (CK-I and CK-II).
+The other enzymes shown to directly phosphorylate glycogen synthase are protein kinase C (PKC), calmodulin-dependent protein kinase (CaMK1), glycogen synthase kinase-3 (GSK3).
 The enzyme PKC is activated by Ca2+ ions and phospholipids, primarily diacylglycerol, DAG.
 DAG is formed by receptor-mediated hydrolysis of membrane phosphatidylinositol bisphosphate (PIP2).

 Hormones and neurotransmitters that result in release of stored intracellular Ca2+ also effect negative regulation of glycogen synthase activity.
 As described above Ca2+ ions bind to the calmodulin subunit of GS-GP kinase and result in its activation leading to increased phosphorylation of glycogen synthase.
 Activation of α1-adrenergic receptors in skeletal muscle results in activation of PLC-β leading to increased levels of IP3 and DAG.
 The action of IP3 results in increased release of stored Ca2+ with the same net effect at the level of glycogen synthase.
 The released Ca2+ ions, in conjunction with DAG, in turn activate PKC which phosphorylates glycogen synthase in the same domain of the enzyme that is one target for PKA and the site for CaMPK-II and CK-I phosphorylation.